philhawksworth/istodayalambday/README.md

 istodayalambday
 ===============

-I the Moro stall serving lamb today in Exmouth market?
+Is the Moro stall serving lamb today in Exmouth market?